CristianCantoro/docker-templates-datascience/README.md

 # Docker Templates for Data Science

-Docker and Docker Compose templates for Data Science applications.
+A collection of Docker and Docker Compose templates for Data Science applications.

 ## Docker